-- Dr. Ross Prentice and colleagues found that a low-fat diet may reduce the risk of ovarian cancer, as well as breast cancer.
+Dr. Ross Prentice and his team determined a low-fat diet may reduce the risk of ovarian cancer, as well as breast cancer.